Trusted partner of Cancer Research

 2. Appointment

-At your appointment, our expert consultant will listen, identify your needs and give information on the right Will for you.
-Our service is free, and a fee requested only if you decide to proceed with legal documents.
+Our consultant will carefully guide you through the process of understanding your specific circumstances, identifying your needs and then give you information on the right Will for you.
+We request a fee only if you decide to proceed.

 3. Your Will

-Your draft Will is written by Will Power according to your wishes and sent to you for approval.
-Once you have approved the draft, the final version is posted to you for signature and witnessing.
+We will draft a Will according to your instructions.
+Once you have approved this draft, the final version is posted to you for signature and witnessing.
+If you have purchased our secure storage services, we will look after the original for you and your executors.

 According to a new study from Co-op Funeralcare, 32% of UK adults have taken on the responsibility of executor for a late loved one’s estate.